Jason94/coalton-io/README.markdown

 ## Contributing

-The file structure of the source code is complex, but mostly organized consistently.
+The file structure of the source code is complex, but the project is organized consistently.
 How the files are laid out in `src/` is documented [here](src/README.md).

 ### Running the tests